ryanrhymes/panns/README.md

 ## Background

 panns stands for "Python Approximate Nearest Neighbor Search", which is an optimized python library for searching [approximate k-nearest neighbors](http://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximate_nearest_neighbor) in very high dimensional spaces.
 E.g. one typical use in semantic web is finding the most relevant documents in a big text corpus.
 Currently, panns supports two distance metrics: Euclidean and Angular (consine).
 For angular similarity, the dataset need to be normalized.
-Using panns is straightforward, the following code create two indices of different distance metrics.
+Using panns is straightforward, for example, the following code create two indices.

 ```python